GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-28/index.md

 [Previous episodes](/tags/chromium-chronicle/)

 **Bling is Chrome on iOS**.
 In 2022, Bling will celebrate its 10th anniversary.
-Chrome is one of the most widely used iOS apps—it's currently the number 2 Utility app in the US App Store.
+Chrome is one of the most widely used iOS apps&mdash;it's currently the number 2 Utility app in the US App Store.

 Bling provides all of the great Chrome features our users love, including Sync, Translate, Incognito, Password Manager, Autofill, and many more.
 Bling also integrates with native iOS features such as multi-window and device-wide password autofill.